micaelaneus/strength-as-ccoty/journal-strength-in-your-natal-sky.md

 ## PRIORITIZE YOUR PLACEMENTS

 The number of placements and therefore interpretations this exercise covers sometimes gets overwhelming, especially if you have a stellium in one or more houses.
-We have three pieces of advice to make it more manageable:
+To make it more manageable:

 1. Let your intuition tell you which placements to focus on first.
 Use curiosity as a method to prioritize.
 2. Analyze the placements featuring the Classical Planets before adding outer planets or asteroids.
 3. Break up your analysis over the year!
-Your natal chart will never change, so you don't have a deadline.

-If you want to join the newsletter, you could plan to interpret your placements as we go through the astrological seasons.
-Analyze the planets or houses related to each sign as we cover it in our mini-guides.
-Or use this method without joining, just find a way to escape the trap of perfectionism and keep having fun.
+You could plan to interpret your placements as we go through the astrological seasons in our newsletter.